BlockchainCommons/Research/papers/bcr-2024-001-multipart-ur.md

 * Simple: `2: C`, `3: D`
 * Queue: `2: C`

-Taking `2: C` from the queue, it discovers that it can reduce part `1: A ⊕ B ⊕ C` by part `2: C`, yielding the simple part `1: A ⊕ B`.
+Taking `2: C` from the queue, it discovers that it can reduce part `1: A ⊕ B ⊕ C` by part `2: C`, yielding `1: A ⊕ B`.
 This reduced part is still mixed, so it stays in the same list, and it is put into the queue:

 * Mixed: `1: A ⊕ B`
 * Simple: `2: C`, `3: D`